MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 0.8

-The latest available release of the stable channel is the servicing release 0.8.1.
+The latest available release of the stable channel is the servicing release 0.8.2.

 > [!div class="button"]
 > [Download](https://aka.ms/projectreunion/vsixdownload)

+### Version 0.8.2

+This is a servicing release of the Windows App SDK that includes more critical bug fixes for the 0.8.0 release.

+#### Bug fixes

+- Windows App SDK and WinUI 3 are now supported in Visual Studio 2022 Preview 2 and above.
+- For .NET apps, you may receive the following error when passing in an array of enums: `Object contains non-primitive or non-blittable data.`
+- Writing using the HandWriting Panel inside a textbox causes a crash
+- Icons/images always load at their 100% scale value rather than based on the monitor scale value
+- Garbage collection of **EventSource\<T\>** causes subsequent failure to unsubscribe handlers (see [GitHub issue](https://github.com/microsoft/CsWinRT/issues/842) for more details)
+- Security fix – see [CVE-2021-34533](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2021-34533) for more details.
+- [SwapChainPanel.CompositionScaleChanged](/windows/winui/api/microsoft.ui.xaml.controls.swapchainpanel.compositionscalechanged) sometimes returning incorrect CompositionScale values after changing display scale

+The limitations and known issues for version 0.8 also apply to version 0.8.2, unless marked otherwise in the [section below](#limitations).

 ### Version 0.8.1

 This is a servicing release of the Windows App SDK that includes a few critical bug fixes for the 0.8.0 release.

 #### Bug fixes

-- Windows App SDK cannot run on latest Insider build
+- Windows App SDK cannot run on the latest Windows Insider build
 - Crash in EditableComboBox when entering a value that does not appear in dropdown
 - WebView2 doesn't allow user to tab out once focused has been received
 - Fully qualify Windows.Foundation.Metadata.DefaultOverload namespace in WinUI generated code to avoid namespace ambiguity
     - This fixes bug [#5108](https://github.com/microsoft/microsoft-ui-xaml/issues/5108).
 - Security fix – see [CVE-2021-34489](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2021-34489) for more details.

-The limitations and known issues for v0.8 also apply to v0.8.1, unless marked otherwise in the [section below](#limitations).
+The limitations and known issues for version 0.8 also apply to version 0.8.1, unless marked otherwise in the [section below](#limitations).

 ### Version 0.8.0

 #### New features and updates

 This release supports all [stable channel features](release-channels.md#features-available-by-release-channel).